 **Helpful tips and common mistakes

 Brown butter and sage go in hand in hand and can be used for almost every dish.
-I’ve used it as a sauce for pastas, seafood, and vegetable side dishes including these mashed sweet potatoes.
-The nutty flavor that comes from the butter adds another flavor element to the potatoes, complimenting the sweetness of the dish.
+I’ve used it as a sauce for pasta, seafood, and vegetable side dishes including these mashed sweet potatoes.
+The nutty flavor that comes from the butter adds another flavor element to the potatoes, complementing the sweetness of the dish.

 Now how do you make brown butter?
 It’s actually very simple.
-First, melt the butter in a sauce pan over medium-low melt.
+First, melt the butter in a saucepan over medium-low melt.
 Let the butter foam, cooking out the water.
-A couple minutes later and watch as it turns from gold to brown.
-Add the sage and there you have it folks!
+A couple of minutes later and watch as it turns from gold to brown.
+Add the sage and there you have it, folks!